top of page

 Who funded this grants round?

-This round of Tarbell Grants is generously supported by our donors, with the exception of Open Philanthropy, who do not fund our grants.
+This round of Tarbell Grants is generously supported by our donors.
 Our donors have no involvement in the grant selection process.
 If you're interested in supporting the next round, you can donate here or get in touch.

 How do we need to disclose funding?